silitics/rpi-derive-key/README.md

 Note that the Debian packages do not include the Python package.
 They merely contain the command line tool and a Systemd service for initializing the device secret during the boot process.
 The Python package can be installed as usual via `pip` or added as a dependency to a Python project.

 For testing and debugging, the Python package is also available for MacOS, Windows, and x86_64 Linux.
-On these platforms the device secret must be faked by setting the `FAKE_RPI_DERIVE_KEY_SECRET` environment variable.
+On these platforms, however, the device secret must be faked by setting the `FAKE_RPI_DERIVE_KEY_SECRET` environment variable.
 The Python package is documented by its [type stub](https://github.com/silitics/rpi-derive-key/blob/main/python/rpi_derive_key.pyi).

 The documentation of the Rust crate is [available on docs.rs](https://docs.rs/rpi-derive-key/).